 Derek Dyer is an artist, arts administrator, and advocate for the arts and social causes.

-Derek has been an active Board and Committee member for numerous organizations including: as Chair of Utah Cultural Alliance, Vice-Chair of the Utah Cultural Advocacy Alliance, South Salt Lake Arts Council, The Grand Theater, and the SLC Downtown Alliance and has served on advisory boards for Americans for the Arts, Utah Division of Arts and Museums, Salt Lake City Corp, and Salt Lake City Arts Council.
-For the past four years he has represented Utah with Americans for the Arts in Washington DC were he meets annually with Utah’s federal representatives in Congress in the House and Senate to discuss issues related to the arts.
+Derek has been an active Board and Committee member for numerous organizations including: Visit Salt Lake, Utah Cultural Alliance, SLC Downtown Alliance, South Salt Lake Arts Council, The Grand Theater, Element 11 – Utah’s Regional Burning Man Event, and has served on advisory boards for Americans for the Arts, Utah Division of Arts and Museums, Salt Lake City Corp, and Salt Lake City Arts Council.
+He has served as a featured juror for major exhibits by the Bountiful Davis Art Center, The Eccles Art Center, and the Woodbury Museum.

-As an artist he has exhibited at the local and national levels.
-His work has been published internationally including being featured in the Guinness Book of World Records, for his World’s Largest Disco Ball art piece.
+Derek is also an artist and has exhibited extensively at the local and national levels.
+His work has been published in several books and magazines internationally including the 2005 Guinness Book of World Records, for his World’s Largest Disco Ball art piece.

 A lover of the arts from a young age, Rio has been in, on, and around the stage for most of her life.
 Starting her performance career with belly dance, moving to hooping, on to fire, and full circle back to dance in other forms: twerk and burlesque, this little firecracker is at home on any stage, in front of any crowd.
 Performances include: Burning Man, Urban Arts Fest, Midway Ice Castles, Burly-picks, and more!
 She’s just as likely to build a stage as perform on it, dabbling in stage crew since 2009 working concerts, conventions, and fundraisers.
 Rio has been involved with producing events for years from fundraisers to competitions, producing her own since 2014.
 From planning, to building, then performing her life is a party, yet Rio somehow manages to keep everything organized around the office.
 This bookish bookkeeper joined the ranks of the Utah Arts Alliance in 2016 as office manager and tries to wear as many hats as needed.
 Her attention to detail has the office and events in tip top shape.